anupamahalder/JavaScript-Learning/README.md

 ### What does V8 donot do?
 1. Document Object Model - Don't know anything about it.
 2. Multiple V8 Engine never share variables or context.
+##

+### There are 3 ways to handle Asynchronous program in JavaScript:
+1. Callback
+2. Promise
+3. Async Function (Better version of Promise)
+### There are 3 ways to handle Collection on Async Operation:
+1. Async Iterator
+2. For await of Loop
+3. Async Generator